-*NB – following a decision by the UK government, the London mayoral election will not take place until 2021 as a result of the ongoing coronavirus outbreak.
+*NB – following a decision by the UK government, the London mayoral election was postponed by a year as a result of the ongoing coronavirus outbreak.

 Shaun Bailey – Conservatives

 Shaun Bailey is a Conservative member of the London Assembly and was selected as the Tory candidate for London Mayor last year.

 Bailey is fighting his campaign of making London safer for residents, calling for more police on the streets and taking a zero-tolerance approach towards gang activity.
 He also plans on raising more money for TfL by selling station name rights to private companies.

 However, he has faced controversy over remarks he made in the past, referring to Sadiq Khan as the mayor of ‘Londonistan’ in a tweet in 2017.

 Running for the centrist Renew Party is Kam Balayev.
 His policies include developing London into a hub for technology companies, developing technology to replace stop-and-search, and protecting the high street from tax-avoiding online competitors.

 Sian Berry is co-leader of the Green Party and leader of the party in the London Assembly.
 She also ran for the position of London Mayor in 2016, coming third with 5.8 percent.

 As well as calling for greater action on cleaner air in the capital, she backs the introduction of rent controls and opposes further airport expansion in London – including the proposed third runway at Heathrow.